tsunami643/blog/_posts/2021-10-06-ti10-team-guide.md

 **How did this roster happen?** Painfully.
 I could write an essay on Fnatic's adventures this year, but it's more efficient to give the bullet point version:

-* Fnatic poaches Thai rising star, Masaros, from Motivate.Trust at the end of 2020.
+* Fnatic yoinks Thai rising star, Masaros, from Motivate.Trust at the end of 2020.
 Trust ends up winning a tournament while everybody knows that Masaros is about to leave.
-Awkward.
+Kinda awkward.
 * Masaros leaves after Fnatic's disappointing Singapore Major finish and they bring in ChYuan (a mid player) to play offlane.
 * Fnatic bumbles their way through S2 to make this new roster work.
 It's not pretty.
 * Moon is ~~kicked~~ fired from Fnatic ~~for underperforming~~ in a hostile corporate takeover.
 Deth (an offlaner) is brought in to play offlane and ChYuan assumes mid duties.